-Here in the United States, for example, two styles of political purpose are locked in battle.
-One wishes government to be less supportive of the most vulnerable and more supportive of the rulership of the corporations.
-The other wishes government to be a more supportive of the neglected and more active in refereeing the economic playing field and thus protecting citizens and environmental well-being from the irrational and arrogant use of corporate power.
+Here in the United States, for example, two styles of political attitude are locked in battle.
+One wishes government to be less active and more supportive of the rulership of the corporations.
+The other wishes government to be a more active referee of the economic playing field, protecting citizens and environmental well-being from the irrational and arrogant use of corporate power.
 We, the movements for radical social transformation, must not walk away from this conflict.
-It is imperative that the second style of governing win this fight even though the institutions within which this winning takes place may need to be replaced later on.
-In the United States this probably means phasing out the Republican party and cleansing the Democratic Party of its Republican elements.
-If this nation must have a two-party system, let it be the best of the Democratic left of center versus a fully Green/Populist/Progressive party who see that governing our lives through the World Trade Organization is an ecological and social disaster.
-Such changes are implied when we ask for truly effective campaign finance reform and a victory for effective political refereeing of the economic playing field.
-While these changes are being pursued within the context of saving civilization rather than replacing it, we, the post-civilization vanguard here in the U.S., need to support these changes while we also build a constituency that leans still further into the future.
+It is imperative that the activist form of governing win this fight even though the institutions within which this winning takes place may need to be replaced later on.
+It may be that on a scale of 1-10 relative to Quinn's and my social vision, most Democrats rate only 1 or 2.
+But most Republicans rate minus 8 or 9 or worse.
+This means we here in the U.S. who have a post-civilization social vision might see one of our tasks as eliminating the Republican party and forming an active role in governing and cleansing the Democratic party of its Republican elements.
+If we are going to have for the next few decades a two-party system, let it be the best of the Democratic left of center versus a fully Green and Populist party who see that governing our lives through the World Trade Organization is an ecological and social disaster.
+All of these changes are implied when we talk about accomplishing a truly effective campaign finance reform and a truly adequate victory for effective political refereeing of the economic playing field.
+What I am trying to illustrate here is this: the conflict between hands-off government and activist government is not a trivial conflict from which we can simply walk away.
+We, the postcivilization vanguard here in the U.S., must both support decent Democrats as the lesser of these two inadequacies and build a constituency for a genuine alternative party that leans still further into the future.

-Similarly, I don't subscribe to the implication made by some that we can simply allow our current institutions to decay into their worst possible forms, since we must eventually replace them anyhow.
+What I have just said is an alternative to the argument that we can allow our current institutions to decay into their worst possible forms, since we must eventually replace them anyhow.
 It is true that we must, over the long haul, build fundamentally better institutions.
 It is also true that many economic, religious, and educational institutions could be abandoned immediately.
-But for other institutions, especially our political ones, abandonment is not the appropriate choice even though, in the long-range, the replacement of these institutions is required.
+But for other institutions, especially our political ones, abandonment is not the correct course even though a long-range replacement of these institutions may be required.
 Our current democratic institutions need to be enabled to do the best they can to hold in check the powers of corporate rulership and other reactionary tendencies.
-While the current political institutions of the developed world can be viewed as temporary, transitional institutions, they are transitional; that is, they are needed for the transition toward a full blown post-civilizational era.